ProjectAliceDev/aliceos/mkdocs/Frameworks/ScreenKit/02-special-styles.md

 The base style for a radio button.

 ## Scrollable Content
 The following styles apply to scrollable areas where a scrollbar is present.
+Generally, this is called as a style prefix rather than the style itself.

 ### `ASInterfaceScrollbar`
 The base style for a scrollable area.